nkschaefer/cellbouncer/README.md

 ```
 You've now got all the programs compiled, and you can run them as long as you remember to `conda activate cellbouncer` first.

-# The main I/O idea
+# Overview
 The programs in `cellbouncer` are standalone command line tools.
 If you run one of them with no arguments or with `-h`, it will give you detailed information about how to run it.
 In general, though, each program writes output files that start with a name you give via `--output_prefix` or `-o`.

+## Output files
 Demultiplexing tools all write a file called `[output_prefix].assignments`, which tells you information about each cell's identity.
 These files are 4 columns, tab separated: cell barcode, most likely identity, droplet type: S (for singlet), D (for doublet), or in some cases M (for multiplet, 3+ individuals, but not all programs look for these), and a ratio of the log likelihood of the best to the second best assignment.

+In output files, cell barcodes will by default be printed without any additional text (they will consist only of DNA sequences).
+When there are multiple data sets to be analyzed together, additional text must be appended to barcodes from each data set to prevent barcode collisions.
+Different programs have different conventions for handling this, such as [CellRanger](https://www.10xgenomics.com/support/software/cell-ranger/latest) appending "-" and a numeric ID (starting from 1) to cell barcodes.
+In [scanpy](https://scanpy.readthedocs.io/en/stable/), the [anndata.concatenate](https://anndata.readthedocs.io/en/latest/generated/anndata.AnnData.concatenate.html) command also follows this convention, unless the `batch_categories` argument is used.
+Some `CellBouncer` programs have a `--batch_id` argument that allows users to append unique identifiers in the same format (separated from the barcode sequence with `-`).

+## Plotting
 In the `plot` directory, there are R scripts to plot output from some of the programs.
 If you run one with no arguments, it will tell you how to run it.

 # Programs